DarSitam/darhud/README.md

 ## A more modern take of the default hud

-Warning : HUD in development.
-Expect jank
+HUD aimed to be more modern-looking while keeping the aspect of TF2

 ### Credits
 - The huds.tf discord for an enormous help
 - RaysFire / JarateKing for some documentations
 - Zeesastrous / a krillion to 1 for inspirations
-- Vlad, Hypnotize for some textures
+- Vlad, Hypnotize for some textures and some icons
+- Inspiration :
+  - ZeesHud
+  - ToonHud
+  - FlawHud
+  - Community HUD Fixes